Section 8 notice received. You have the right to stay.

 Select the Section 8 ground your landlord has cited.

-Start My Claim builds your full written defence from your specific facts.
+Start My Claim builds your

 Section 8 notice received.